-- The composition prompt page features a narrative or expository prompt presented in STAAR format.
+- The composition prompt page features a narrative or expository prompt presented in STAAR rigor, structure and format.
 The Narrative Prompt Format includes a photograph, a statement about the photograph, a Write statement that provides the composition prompt, and Be sure to statements that remind students of the criteria upon which their papers will be scored.
 The Expository Prompt Format includes a Read statement that is a quotation, a Think statement to guide student thinking, a Write statement that provides the composition prompt, and Be sure to statements that remind students of the criteria upon which their paper will be scored.
 These statements provide students with a scaffolded structure or framework to use when they are required to write.
 Later, when students write without the scaffolds provided in Motivation Writing, they will have developed the confidence and acquired the skills needed to independently produce high quality compositions.
 Thus, Motivation Writing will prepare students to independently and mentally work through the steps to organize, plan, and write compositions.

 - A composition page, which aligns with the 26-lined sample featured on the TEA website, is provided for students to respond to the prompt.